Forms

 Default Style

-For each input control, use a container element with a corresponding class, i.e. for checkboxes checkbox-container.
+For each input control, use a container element with a corresponding class, i.e. for checkboxes checkbox-container

-use the default style if you have little space or few options
+- use the default style if you have little space or few options

-don't use it if there are many selection controls on a page
+- don't use it if there are many selection controls on a page

 List Style

-use the list style if you have many choices on a page
+- use the list style if you have many choices on a page

-the list style gives more overview to users compared to the default style
+- the list style gives more overview to users compared to the default style

-it clearly differentiates selections from each other through padding and outline
+- it clearly differentiates selections from each other through padding and outline

 Why is my input control not clickable?

-Linking the label and the input control via id and for makes the label area clickable.
+makes the label area clickable.
 In our case, this means the whole row can be clicked.
 In standard HTML without the linking, only the input control itself is clickable.
 In CoreCSS, an unlinked input control is not clickable at all.

 Checkboxes